petersen65/PL0/README.md

 * parser: syntax analysis of PL/0 token stream ensuring it adheres to the rules defined in the extended Backus-Naur form for the PL/0 language
 * ast: abstract syntax composition for PL/0 token stream by creating a normalized representation of source code as in-memory abstract syntax tree (AST)
 * analyzer: semantic analysis on the in-memory abstract syntax tree to validate indentifier declarations and their usage
-* code: compiler pass for intermediate code generation by traversing the abstract syntax tree
+* code: compiler phase for intermediate code generation by traversing the abstract syntax tree
 * cfg: control flow graph (CFG) representation of intermediate code to enable advanced compiler optimization techniques
 * emulator: execution of JIT compiled intermediate code instructions by running a process on a virtual cpu with stack and registers
 * compiler: driver for all compiler components, from scanning PL/0 source code to executing and printing resultant code